holoviz/panel/doc/how_to/dataclass/pydantic.md

 ## Create a Reactive Value from the Field of a model

-Use `create_rx` to create a reactive value from the field of a model.
+Use `to_rx` to create a reactive value from the field of a model.

 ```{pyodide}
 import panel as pn